matloff/fasteR/README.md

 samples 2500 of the numbers from 1 to 20090.
 We then extracted those rows of **pe**, in a new data frame **pe2500**.

+<span style="color:red">Tip:</span>
-Note again that I could have written the more companct
+Note again that it's clearer to break complex operations into simpler, smaller ones.
+I could have written the more companct

 ``` r
 > pe2500 <- pe[sample(1:nrow(pe),2500),]